 Dual-Shaft Shredders

 Dual-shaft shredders use two counter-rotating shafts to tear materials apart.
-They are known for high torque and slow-speed operation.
+They provide high torque and operate at low speeds.

 • Industrial scrap